-An updated report issued in 2016 represented the most comprehensive analysis to date of Veteran suicide rates.
-It included data from 1979 to 2014, from every state in the U.S. Among the data from that report:
+Updated analysis of Veteran suicide—An updated report issued in 2016 represented the most comprehensive analysis to date of Veteran suicide rates.
+It included data from 1979 to 2014, from every state in the U.S. Data from that report include:

 Suicidal thinking among Veterans—As part of the National Health and Resilience in Veterans study, led by VA's National Center for PTSD, more than 2,000 Veterans were asked twice, in 2011 and 2013, whether they had experienced suicidal thoughts in the two weeks before the question was asked.
 Nearly 14 percent reported they had.

 The results of the study, published in 2016, also determined that higher levels of psychiatric distress, physical health problems, and a history of substance abuse predicted chronic suicidal thinking.
 In addition, because many Veterans reported having had suicidal thoughts in one survey but not the other, the researchers determined thoughts of suicide can come and go over time.

 This determination underscored the need for ongoing periodic monitoring of Veterans for suicidal thoughts, not just one-time screenings.
 Study researchers also found that being connected to others socially could keep some Veterans from thinking about suicide.